 Here’s my big advise to you: don’t merely build an expectation on things.
 Build it on a person.
 Our expectation as Christians is not just about this or that thing happening in a particular way (nothing wrong with that), but in the bigger picture, our expectation is of Jesus!
 Our expectation is hinged on a Cross moment that is unshakeable- that He is good and He will be good, that He loves us and He will yet love us; that He is for us, and He will never leave us alone.
 The fuel of our expectation is not something or the other happening, it is someone who is with us!

 Let’s believe today for the Holy Spirit to spark the brightness of expectation in our heart.
 Let’s believe for a rising of hope against all odds as we keep our focus on Jesus.

 - Pray today for a renewed sense of expectation that is anchored on who Jesus is to you as a Christian

-- Take some moments to verbalise your expectations as regards what’s ahead: Vision Weekend, the year 2021, the work of your hands, your family, etc. State your confidence about who Jesus is and what that leads you to expect.
+- Take some moments to verbalise your expectations as regards what’s ahead: the rest of the year 2022, the work of your hands, your family, etc. State your confidence about who Jesus is and what that leads you to expect.

 PS: Our Surge Online Day of Prayer is live!

 Take a moment to jump on our social media platforms (Facebook, Instagram & Twitter: Sycamore Church), share a prayer need, pray for someone who has shared a prayer need, tag friends and pray for them.
 Let’s build a big prayer chain together all over the world!